ktaylor63/southeast/site/content/wildlife/mammals/louisiana-black-bear.md

 Bears may be occasionally encountered in other areas within their range, as male bears sometimes wander long distances from the area of their birth.
 Bears have been sighted in recent years within many parishes throughout Louisiana, as well as in western and southern Mississippi.
 Public-access lands that provide the best opportunity of potentially seeing a Louisiana black bear include Bayou Teche National Wildlife Refuge, Richard K. Yancey Wildlife Management Area, Big Lake Wildlife Management Area, and Tensas River National Wildlife Refuge.
 Please consult, and adhere to, the respective public-land regulations prior to accessing those sites.

-## Wildlife Refuges That Provide Habitat
+## Wildlife Refuges that provide habitat

 * [Atchafalaya National Wildlife Refuge](http://www.fws.gov/atchafalaya/)
 * [Bayou Cocodrie National Wildlife Refuge](http://www.fws.gov/refuge/bayou_cocodrie/)